mangoseller/ParameterPGD/README.md

 ## Implications For AI Safety

-This experiment explored an approach to AI safety using parameter-space interventions through Parameter-based Projected Gradient Descent (**PGD**).
-While the experimental domain is arithmetic computation, the results suggest possibilities that could be relevant to broader AI safety challenges.
+This experiment explored an approach to AI safety using parameter-space interventions through parameter-based Projected Gradient Descent (**PGD**).
+While the domain here was arithmetic computation, the results suggest possibilities that could be relevant to broader AI safety challenges.

-The main finding from the experiments is that parameter-space interventions using **PGD** showed strong results in preventing undesired outputs.
-Notably, in the arithmetic testbed, both the **pgd** and **full_pgd** models achieved significantly better invalid recall compared to a control model trained with traditional adversarial training, suggesting that operating directly on network parameters might offer advantages over traditional input-based adversarial training approaches.
-This success in a simple domain points to interesting possibilities for more complex systems.
+The main finding of note from the experiments is that parameter-space interventions using **PGD** showed strong results in preventing undesired outputs.
+Notably, both the **pgd** and **full_pgd** models achieved significantly better invalid recall compared to a control model trained with traditional adversarial training, suggesting that operating directly on network _parameters_ might offer advantages over traditional input-based adversarial training approaches.
+This success in a simple domain points to interesting possibilities for more complex applications.

 If this approach could be successfully scaled to more complex systems like Large Language Models (**LLMs**), it might offer new ways to address safety challenges.
-For instance, rather than relying solely on input filtering or output censoring to prevent the generation of harmful content, parameter-space interventions could potentially create more fundamental barriers against generating such outputs.
-This could also help address core challenges with current _LLMs_: rather than hallucinating or confabulating answers when uncertain, models might learn to robustly recognize and abstain from making predictions beyond their capability boundaries - similar to how the arithmetic models in this experiment learned to abstain when faced with invalid computations rather than producing incorrect outputs.
+For instance, rather than relying solely on input filtering or [RLHF](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback) to prevent the generation of harmful content, parameter-space interventions could potentially create more fundamental barriers against generating such outputs.
+This could also help address core challenges with current _LLMs_: rather than hallucinating answers when uncertain, models might learn to robustly recognize and abstain from making predictions beyond their capability boundaries - similar to how the arithmetic models in this experiment learned to abstain when faced with 'invalid' computations.

 This approach could also help manage the behaviour of potential future advanced AI systems.
-While currently working in a simplified test case, the results suggest that we might be able to develop AI systems that are fundamentally less prone to concerning behaviors - things like extreme self-preservation drives, power-seeking, or deception.
-Instead of trying to control these behaviors after they emerge, by tweaking parameters during development we could potentially shape the 'character' of these systems from the ground up, and _developmentally_ align their values with our own.
+While currently working in a simplified test case, the results suggest that we might be able to develop AI systems that are fundamentally less prone to potentially concerning strategies - things like self-preservation, power-seeking, or deception.
+Instead of trying to control these behaviors after they emerge, by steering parameters during development we could potentially shape the 'character' of these systems from the ground up, and _developmentally_ align their values with our own.

 One advantage of this approach is its potential for rigorous testing - when we modify parameters, we can measure and analyze the resulting changes in model behavior in a systematic way.
-While initial experiments in the arithmetic domain showed some encouraging results compared to traditional adversarial training, it is unclear if this technique could be scaled to even simple transformer architecture models, given their richer and more complex latent space.
+While this initial experiment showed some encouraging results compared to traditional adversarial training, it is unclear if this technique could be scaled to even simple [transformer](https://en.wikipedia.org/wiki/Transformer_(deep_learning_architecture)) models, given their richer and more complex latent space.

 That said, I believe this line of research could contribute meaningfully to the broader field of AI safety.
 As we work toward developing safer and more capable AI systems, the ability to potentially shape an AI's underlying behavioral tendencies through parameter-space modifications might prove to be a valuable tool in our toolkit - even as just one technique used in conjuction with others.